 FLSA Status/Overtime and Youth Rules

-The FLSA has an excellent website in addition to the resources offered by Catapult: http://www.dol.gov/whd/.
+The FLSA has an excellent website in addition to the resources offered by Catapult.

 - What is the Fair Labor Standards Act?
 The Fair Labor Standards Act (FLSA) is legislation that covers: minimum wage, overtime pay, exempt and non-exempt status, recordkeeping, and youth employment standards in the private sector.

-- What is federal minimum wage?
-Currently, federal minimum wage is $7.25 per hour.
-Some states have higher minimum wage requirements, and in those instances the higher wage prevails.
-Some exceptions apply pertaining to youth under 20 years of age (see below).
+- What is the federal minimum wage?
+Currently, the federal minimum wage is $7.25 per hour.
+Some states have higher minimum wage requirements, and in those instances, the higher wage prevails.
+Some exceptions apply to pertain to youth under 20 years of age (see below).
 The minimum wage in NC is $7.25 per hour.

 - Who is exempt from overtime pay?

 - Positions classified as exempt are exempt from the minimum wage and overtime provisions of the FLSA.
 Positions eligible for exemption are: executive, administrative, professional, some computer employees and outside sales employees.
 To qualify for exemption, employees must meet a duties test for each exemption – job titles vary and should not be the sole factor in determination.
 (See the US DOL Wage & Hour Division’s website for fact sheets on each exemption).
-A summary is here: https://www.dol.gov/whd/overtime/fs17a_overview.pdf
+Read a summary.

 - In addition to the duties test, an exempt employee must earn a minimum amount ($684 per week as of January 1, 2020 – Previously, $455 per week).
 As of 1/1/2020, 10% of the total amount can be incentive pay, commission, and non-discretionary bonuses.
 If calculating using bonuses and the minimum pay is not met within a 52-week period, there must be a make-up payment by the next period (which may not be counted towards the next 52 week period).
 Otherwise, the employee would be entitled to overtime pay for any overtime hours worked in the previous 52-week period.
 (Outside salespeople and certain other positions, such as certain teachers, lawyers and physicians do not have a set minimum pay.)